AdobeDocs/commerce-admin.en/help/catalog/related-products-up-sells-cross-sells.md

 >[!NOTE]
 >
->To show or hide cross-sell items per store view, see the [Checkout > Shopping Cart](https://docs.magento.com/user-guide/configuration/sales/checkout.html) option called _Show Cross-sell Items_ in the Shopping Cart.
+>To show or hide cross-sell items per store view, see the [Checkout > Shopping Cart](https://docs.magento.com/user-guide/configuration/sales/checkout.html) option called _[!UICONTROL Show Cross-sell Items]_ in the Shopping Cart.
 You may want to hide cross-sells during specific sales or for A/B testing in a store view.

 ![Cross-sells in shopping cart](./assets/storefront-cart-cross-sells.png)<!-- zoom -->